 Development companies that deal with long-term support understand the benefits of following best practices.
-I’ve had many conversations with companies that hired a freelancer that was able to cheaply deliver an MVP but cut a lot of corners.
-This results in technical debt that you’re going to end up having to pay to repair in the future.
+I’ve had many conversations with companies that hired a freelancer that was able to cheaply deliver an MVP but cut a lot of corners in the process.
+This often results in technical debt that you’re going to end up having to pay to repair in the future.

 Find a team that works from the assumption that they will be accountable for your project in a few years.
 If they’re good at what they do, they’ll be more inclined to adhere to best practices.

-(As of March 2016, our oldest client project has been in production for eight years)
+(As of September 2018, our oldest client project has been in production for ten years)

 2. What automated testing framework(s) do they prefer?

 Ruby on Rails encourages automated unit, functional, and integration testing.
 There are some great tools at our disposal.

 Did they respond with anything other than one of the following?

 If so, it’s possible that they’re trying to bullshit you.